Particular/docs.particular.net/samples/versioning/sample.md

 ## When receivers require additional data

 In some cases, receivers might require additional data in order to process a message.
 However, it may occur that the endpoint receives a message of the previous contract.
-In such a scenario, a saga might be used to retrieve the additional data and send a new message that matches the V2 contract.
+In this scenario, consider using a saga to retrieve the additional data and send a new message that matches the V2 contract.

-The handler that accepts the V1 version of the contract, could look something like this:
+The handler that accepts the V1 version of the contract might look like this:

 snippet: ReceivingV1

-The handler that accepts the V2 version of the contract, will contain the implementation that handles the fully populated message:
+The handler that accepts the V2 version of the contract contains the implementation that handles the fully populated message:

 snippet: ReceivingV2